-How on earth are we supposed to raise grateful kids when this is what they see around them?
+How on earth are we supposed to raise grateful kids when this is what they see all around them?

 I appealed to the school PTO to provide our ‘economically disadvantaged’ children with free books.

 With a self-satisfied smirk, one of the members said:

 “No!
-Children need to learn the difference between the Haves and the Have Nots.”
+Kids need to learn the difference between the Haves and the Have Nots.”

 I’m amazed (and slightly disappointed) I didn’t PUNCH her in the face.

 And I’m not even the punching type.
-I wasn’t asking for cool sneakers or trips to Disneyland.
+I wasn’t asking for cool sneakers, fancy fidget spinners, or trips to Disneyland.
 I was asking for books.
-Speechless.

-Around 30% of the kids at my son’s school are the so-called ‘Have Nots’.
+Around 30% of the children at my son’s school are the so-called ‘Have Nots’.

 Why am I so passionate about getting them books?
 There’s a direct correlation between the number of books in a child’s home and the likelihood of them finishing school.
-A “dozen books to call [their] own” can free a child from poverty.
+A “dozen books to call [their] own” has the potential to free a child from poverty.